2013–14 Hibernian F.C. season: Friendlies

-Fixtures

 Scottish Premiership

 The 2013–14 Scottish Premiership season began on 3 August 2013 and the fixture list was announced on 19 June.
 The season got off to a poor start for Hibs, as they lost in their first two league matches, at home to Motherwell and then in the first Edinburgh derby of the season.
 Hibs then had a better run of form, losing only one of their next eight league matches.
 At the end of a week in which Hibs lost at home to Aberdeen in the league and Hearts in the 2013–14 Scottish League Cup, manager Pat Fenlon resigned.
 Assistant manager Jimmy Nicholl was put in caretaker charge of the team until Inverness CT manager Terry Butcher was recruited to replace Fenlon.
 Hibs drew 0–0 at St Mirren in his first game in charge.
 A run of 1 win in 11 games meant that Hibs again finished in the bottom half of the league and were dragged into a battle to avoid a relegation play-off.
 A run of 13 games without a win to finish the 2013–14 Scottish Premiership season meant that Hibs fell into a relegation play-off.
 A 2–0 win in the first leg against Hamilton Academical gave Hibs fresh hope of avoiding relegation, but they lost 2–0 in the return game and lost the tie after a penalty shootout.